 The migration action column has three choices: Remove, Migrate and Rebuild.
 I also enabled Content Approval on the list, so that the business could approve whenever we put the migration action to Remove.

-2. Add the content in the SharePoint list to create your roadmap
+2. Add the content in the SharePoint list to create your migration plan

 Of course, the list would be a lot longer in a non-fictional organization.

-This is now your SharePoint migration plan or roadmap.
+This is now your SharePoint migration plan.
 You can export or create a custom view to show this list however you wish, whether for a manager or other users.
 All the information needed is listed here.

 Now you either Remove, Migrate or Rebuild your sites in SharePoint.